Bilberry leaf & fruit contain a variety of antioxidant compounds that may prevent the development of cardiovascular disease.

 The herb has been shown to improve night vision, slow macular degeneration, prevent cataracts & diabetic retinopathy.

-Taken long-term, bilberry improves eye healthprotecting against damage to the eye resulting from diabetes & high blood pressure.
+Taken long-term, bilberry improves eye health, protecting against damage to the eye resulting from diabetes & high blood pressure.

 It can sometimes help in short-sightedness.